italia/cie-mrtd-dotnet-sdk/README.md

 ### Prerequisites

-What things you need to install.
+What you need to install.

 ```
 Visual Studio 2017 Community Edition - .Net Framework 4.5
 CSJ2K - Portable JPEG 2000 codec library - This library can be easily downloaded from the Visual Studio NuGet Packet Manager.
 ```
+In order to execute the app, you must add a folder named "data" in your Debug/Realease directory.

 ## Project Class tree